dsaadasda/imgtofloppydos/README.md

 A 16-bit DOS program to write `.img` files to a floppy disk sector by sector.
 Designed for testing bootloaders or working with old hardware.

+I am working on fixing a glitch that cuases this program to crash at 1440 sectors

 ---

 ## Features